Scarborough, North Yorkshire: Creative arts and museums

 Scarborough has a long-established museum and visual-arts facilities.
 Wood End, the former home of The Sitwells, was converted into the Woodend museum, a creative centre including workspace for artists and the digital cluster, plus an exhibition space.
 The Rotunda Museum underwent a multimillion-pound redevelopment to become a national centre for geology.
-2006 also saw the formation of a creative industries network called 'Creative Coast' comprising artists, designers, writers and other creatives with the shared vision of a culturally vibrant economy on the North Yorkshire coast.
+2006 also saw the formation of a creative industries network called 'Creative Coast' comprising artists, designers, writers and other creatives.

 The Rotunda Museum nowadays forms part of the Scarborough Museums Trust.
 The other part is the Scarborough Art Gallery, which houses the collections of fine arts since 1947.
-This gallery is based in a Grade II* Italianate villa, Crescent Villa, that was built in the 1840s.
+This gallery is based in a Grade II*Italianate villa, Crescent Villa, that was built in the 1840s.

 For a short time, a walkthrough attraction called 'Millennium' operated at the end of Sandside near the Harbour.
 Created by local amusement owner Henry Marshall in a former sail loft, the attraction depicted 1000 years of Scarborough's history.
 It opened in 1993 but closed in 2002.

 Scarborough has a considerable graffiti culture, with as many as 20 artists currently active.
 There are two areas where graffiti art is legal in Scarborough: Sainsbury's basketball courts / all-weather pitch and Falsgrave Park wall.
 Both have seen many collaborations and murals.

+The Lord Louis Mountbatten Memorial Loyal Orange Lodge is based in the town.
+They were founded in 1980 in Mountbatten's memory.
+They are a lodge within the Orange Order.
+They take part in Orange walks, practice their religion and hold regular meetings.